MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Parameters

 *str*<br/>
-The source string_view whose elements are to be exchanged with those in the destination string_view.
+The source string_view whose pointer is to be exchanged with that of the destination string_view.

 ### Remarks